hexagontruth/hexular/README.md

           )
         )

+We can define new snippets or overwrite existing ones with the "Save code snippet..." (plus sign) button.

-As a practical matter it's usually easier to simply use your browser's dev console for anything this involved, but in cases where that isn't practical, the custom code modal offers a convenient and powerful alternative.
+As a practical matter it's usually easier to simply use your browser's dev console for anything this involved, but in cases where that isn't practical, the custom code modal offers a convenient and powerful alternative, as well as a mechanism for storing, importing, and exporting frequently-used blocks of code between sessions.

 #### Board hooks